 ***IN THE IMPACT ZONE?
 WHAT TO REPORT**

-If you are in the affected impact zones of Hurricane Florence, you are the eyes and ears, and often the only source of information.
+If you are in the affected impact zones of the hurricane?
+You are the eyes and ears, and often the only source of information.
 Help us understand what is going on around you so we can direct rescue and relief resources to where it is needed most.
 Your reports will help us determine the size, scope, and degree of the most affected communities.
 Help us save lives!

 NOTE TO NCSs: Many citizens may not have this guidance.
 As NCS you should be actively guiding them and soliciting the following information from them.